Dessert

 CNY’s high-quality fowl riggies: Creekside Inn thanks its clients for paving the way

 On Monday, we named the Creekside Inn in Oneida because of the judges’ winner of the Best of CNY bird veggies.
-Thousands of syracuse.Com readers picked Francesca’s Cucina in Syracuse as their favored in online balloting.
+Thousands of syracuse.Com readers picked Francesca’s Cucina in Syracuse as their favorite in online balloting.

-Best fowl riggies in CNY: See the finalists, vote for the winner
+Best fowl riggies in CNY: See the finalists vote for the winner

-The judging panel includes syracuse.Com managing manufacturer Charlie Miller, Life & Culture reporter Sunny Hernandez and Chef Mary Kiernan, companion coaching professor at Syracuse University, an American Culinary Federation-certified chef de delicacies and authorized professional chef, stage II from the Culinary Institute of America.
+The judging panel includes syracuse.Com managing manufacturer Charlie Miller, Life & Culture reporter Sunny Hernandez, and Chef Mary Kiernan, companion coaching professor at Syracuse University, an American Culinary Federation-certified chef de delicacies and authorized professional chef, stage II from the Culinary Institute of America.

 Duane Simpson